rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

   = help: the absolute address of a pointer is not known at compile-time, so such operations are not supported
 ```

-As the message says, this operation is not supported: the `transmute` is trying
+As the message says, this operation is not supported: the `transmute`
-to above is trying to reinterpret the memory address `&()` as an integer of type
+above is trying to reinterpret the memory address `&()` as an integer of type
 `usize`.
 The compiler cannot predict what memory address the `()` would be
 associated with at execution time, so it refuses to allow that reinterpretation.